 The 39 Clues Series

-Vanessa M.: This series is a collaborative effort from favorite young adult authors (like Rick Riordan and Gordon Korman).
+Vanessa M. said: This series is a collaborative effort from favorite young adult authors (like Rick Riordan and Gordon Korman).
 The adventure fiction books star siblings that traverse across the globe searching for clues to piece together their family's mystery.
 This is a great book series for fourth graders to sink their teeth into as it will keep them engaged and reading for a long time!

 The Lemonade War Series

-Beth Wood: This series about a brother and sister and their competition to have the best lemonade stand is one of my daughter's all-time favorite reads!
+Beth Wood said: This series about a brother and sister and their competition to have the best lemonade stand is one of my daughter's all-time favorite reads!
 It talks a lot about math, business and marketing ideas that kids will understand and is filled with lots of laughs along the way!

 Escape from Mr. Lemoncello's Library